 The PC 6 acupressure point is located in the groove between the two large tendons on the inside of the wrist that start at the base of the palm.
 There are special wristbands that are sold over the counter.
 These press on similar pressure points and work for some people.

 Pain.
 Some preliminary evidence suggests that acupressure may help with low back pain, postoperative pain, or headache.
 Pain from other conditions may benefit, as well.
-To relieve headache, the L14 pressure point is sometimes tried.
+To relieve headache, the LI 4 pressure point is sometimes tried.

-.
-Some studies suggest that acupressure releases endorphins and promotes anti-inflammatory effects, helping with arthritis.
+Arthritis.
+Some studies suggest that acupressure releases endorphins and promotes anti-inflammatory effects, helping with certain types of arthritis.

 Depression and anxiety.
 More than one study suggests that fatigue and mood may improve from the use of acupressure.
 Better designed trials are needed to be sure.